speeches/git-init/slides/basics.md

 All changes in staging area will be committed

 ### Changes are committed, not files! <!-- .element: class="fragment" data-fragment-index="0" -->
-You can commit a part of changes in a file. <!-- .element: class="fragment" data-fragment-index="0" -->
+You can commit partial changes of a file. <!-- .element: class="fragment" data-fragment-index="0" -->